stampit-org/react-stamp/README.md

 };
 ```

 Behavior mixins add personality to the app.
-Their properties should share a common behavior.
+Their traits should share a common behavior.

 __index.js__
 ```js